pyhop/RevitMP/README.md

 # RevitMP
 Python Revit scripts for mechanical and plumbing BIM modelers.
-Scripts to be used in RevitPythonShell or pyRevit
+Scripts to be used with RevitPythonShell or pyRevit